 Limited submission funding opportunities restrict the number of applications or proposals that an institution may submit for consideration.
 The Office of Sponsored Projects is responsible for managing the screening process of potential submissions to determine which proposal will go forward to the sponsoring agency.
 Visit the Limited Submission website for additional information.

 As soon as you contemplate submitting a proposal for funding you should alert your respective Grant Specialist.
 Provide any information that you have such as the due date and RFP/Program Announcement.
 This will allow the Grant Specialist to both review the guidelines for any unusual requirements and work with you on a timeline for submission.

 A conflict of interest in research exists when a financial or other interest may compromise, or appear to compromise, the design, conduct, or reporting of research.
 The Research Conflict of Interest (RCOI) program at the University of Texas at Dallas functions in part to fulfill requirements in federal law that federal funding recipients maintain and enforce a policy governing research conflicts of interest, as well as to inform individuals of this policy.
-The RCOI program also provides a framework for investigators to protect the integrity of their research by identifying and disclosing situations that may pose a conflict, and working with the Office of Research Compliance to manage such situations.
+The RCOI program also provides a framework for investigators to protect the integrity of their research by identifying and disclosing situations that may pose a conflict, and working with the Office of Research Integrity and Outreach to manage such situations.
 See here for additional information.